viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Intro

-Viral Smart Chains are a family of separate chains anchored to the IOTA&#39;s Tangle where each chain can communicate with each other via intermediary L1 Value Tangle.
+Viral Smart Chains are a family of separate chains anchored to the IOTA's Tangle where each chain can communicate with each other via intermediary L1 Value Tangle.

-Viral&#39;s Approach
+Viral's Approach

-A Single chain will seem complex for setting different fees for different actions on the blockchain i.e Smart Contract Calls/Deployment, Sending Tokens to other Address, etc. Viral&#39;s approach is to bring multiple chains categorized by its purpose to serve the Viral Application with fee structure thereby also creating separate chains to provide zero network fees for minting NFTs on Viral App (ERC721 &amp; ERC1155) while rewarding the validators of all Viral chains (including zero fee chains) from the miner pool (total collected fees of all chains) based on validator&#39;s total validated transactions for the day through an automated smart contract.
+A Single chain will seem complex for setting different fees for different actions on the blockchain i.e Smart Contract Calls/Deployment, Sending Tokens to other Address, etc. Viral's approach is to bring multiple chains categorized by its purpose to serve the Viral Application with fee structure thereby also creating separate chains to provide zero network fees for minting NFTs on Viral App (ERC721 &amp; ERC1155) while rewarding the validators of all Viral chains (including zero fee chains) from the miner pool (total collected fees of all chains) based on validator's total validated transactions for the day through an automated smart contract.

 Validators

 Viral Chains will work on Proof-of-stake consensus where validators (miners) are required to stake their Viral Coins in order to participate in the network for validating transactions.
 The mining power in proof-of stake depends on the amount of coins a validator is staking.
 Participants who stake more Viral Coins will be most likely to be chosen to add more blocks.
-When a transaction is validated and attain consensus by the quorum of validators (Read IOTA Protocol), the state of the transaction/smart contract will be recorded in the Value Tangle&#39;s UTXO Ledger which makes it immutable.
+When a transaction is validated and attain consensus by the quorum of validators (Read IOTA Protocol), the state of the transaction/smart contract will be recorded in the Value Tangle's UTXO Ledger which makes it immutable.
 The Transaction will be secured by the validators inside the Viral chain and also the L1 UTXO Ledger.

 Fees